 - Jail conditions.

 - Jail and pod facility and layout

 - Programs and activities

 To find this kind of information, you will have to do a search for their driving record.

 Have you ever tried to search for someone’s criminal records?
 Was it an easy process?
-Was your search online or did you make a phone call to the local courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the local courthouse?
+Was the information you received correct?
 There are plenty of reasons that people look up criminal records and backgrounds, and your account might help other people.

 Tell Your Story

 On a Federal level, the FBI has a listing of the Top Ten Most Wanted Criminals.
 In Rice County, the Rice County Sheriff maintains their own list of the top most wanted criminals in the county.

 Rice County Sheriff’s Department Ten Most Wanted List: Link

 Life In Jail / What Its Like